ruXlab/okta-blog/_source/_posts/2020-09-24-ionic-apple-google-signin.md

 Now you can customize the Okta-hosted Sign-In Widget.

-### Add Sign in with Apple to the hosted Sign-In Widget
+### Add Sign in with Apple to the Hosted Sign-In Widget

 In Okta, go to **Customization** > **Sign-in Page**.
 Make sure you're using the latest version, then modify the HTML on the right.
 Find the line with `var config` and add the following after it, where `<apple-idp-id>` can be found at **Users** > **Social & Identity Providers** > **(>)** before Apple.